 Commercial banks, savings and loan institutions, private mortgage insurance companies, mortgage bankers and other secondary market issuers also create pass-through pools of conventional residential mortgage loans.
 Such issuers may be the originators and/or servicers of the underlying mortgage loans as well as the guarantors of the mortgage-related securities.
 Pools created by such non-governmental issuers generally offer a higher rate of interest than government and government-related pools because there are no direct or indirect government or agency guarantees of payments in the former pools.
 However, timely payment of interest and principal of these pools may be supported by various forms of insurance or guarantees, including individual loan, title, pool and hazard insurance and letters of credit, which may be issued by governmental entities or private insurers.
 Such insurance and guarantees and the creditworthiness of the issuers thereof will be considered in determining whether a mortgage-related security meets the Fund's investment quality standards.
-There can be no assurance that the private insurers or guarantors can meet their obligations under the insurance policies or guarantee arrangements.
-The Fund may buy mortgage-related securities without insurance or guarantees if, the Adviser determines that the securities meet the Fund's risk/reward standards.
+There can be no assurance that the private insurers or guarantees or guarantees if, the Adviser determines that the securities meet the Fund's risk/reward standards.
 Securities issued by certain private organizations may not be readily marketable.